Mr-Dhineshraj/Task-Day3/README.md

-This is the Day  task # Task-Day3
+This is the day 3 task about compare two json obj and getting the data from api.